Earthquakes on May 11, 2026

 7.6 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.1 earthquake 18 km WSW of Johannesburg, CA with origin time 16:36 UTC on May 11, 2026.
-The event originated approximately 7.6 km below the surface, classifying it as shallow crustal.
+Reports of a magnitude 2.1 earthquake 18 km WSW of Johannesburg, CA came in on May 11, 2026 at 16:36 UTC.
+At a depth of 7.6 km, the event was shallow crustal.
 Geolocation places the event at 35.304°N, -117.809°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11